scikit-hep/uproot3/README.rst

    root [4] data->GetString()
    (const TString &) "Some object, like a TObjString."[31]

-We can also read it back in uproot, like this:
+We can also read it back in Uproot, like this:

 .. code-block:: python3